ShatrovOA/dtFFT/docs/usage.rst

 _____________

 This maximum-effort option extends ``DTFFT_MEASURE`` by exhaustively optimizing transposition strategies.
-On the host, it cycles through various custom MPI datatype combinations (e.g., contiguous send with sparse receive, sparse send with contiguous receive) to minimize network latency and maximize throughput.
-On the GPU, it cycles through available GPU backends (e.g., NCCL, MPI P2P) to select the fastest available backend and optimizes transposition kernel configurations.
+On the host, it cycles through various custom MPI datatype combinations, optionally including MPI backends if enabled to minimize network latency and maximize throughput.

+On the GPU, it cycles through available backends (e.g., NCCL, MPI P2P).
+Additionally, it performs kernel autotuning by launching multiple kernel configurations and measuring their performance to select the best one.

 .. note:: Kernel optimization can be enabled with both ``DTFFT_MEASURE`` and ``DTFFT_PATIENT`` effort levels by setting field ``force_kernel_optimization`` of :f:type:`dtfft_config_t` to ``true``.